-This topic contains 45 replies, has 13 voices, and was last updated by Anonymous 11 years, 2 months ago.
+- This topic has 45 replies, 13 voices, and was last updated 12 years, 2 months ago by Anonymous.

 Thanks Claire, on leaving things plugged in, it not just a fad for me!
 I turn off the TV etc by the wall before I go out, even for five minutes, check the oven is switched off about 100 times, a bit of mild OCD I think!
 But I think we could manage that as I leave a little night light on in the passage overnight now!June 27, 2008 at 5:37 am #66863